TheDiffi/ARTaskSwitching-PhysicalNback/nback-serial-interface.md

 -   Reaction times are reported in raw milliseconds for easier analysis
 -   The maximum number of trials is limited to 50 due to memory constraints
 -   Special marker words ("task-completed" and "data-completed") are used to signal completion of operations
+-   Available colors: "red", "green", "blue", "yellow", "purple"
+-   Input modes: Button (0) or Capacitive Touch (1)
+-   The task has support for both physical buttons and capacitive touch sensors
+-   The INPUT MODE provides direct forwarding of button press events, useful for custom applications